Should You Use a VPN Browser Extension or a VPN App?4 min read

 - When a VPN extension genuinely utilizes encryption protocols, it can still only protect your browser traffic.
 It doesn’t encrypt any other data, such as your messengers’ traffic, your apps’ credentials, etc.

-- There have been numerous reports of malicious VPN extensions that provided their services for free only to cash in on user’s sensitive information.
+- There have been numerous reports of malicious VPN extensions that provide their services for free only to cash in on user’s sensitive information.
 They were proven to sell such personal data to third parties without user’s consent.

 VPN app pros and cons